 This is why many people often book something called a “Universal ghost room“.

 Let’s say you want to spend two days in the parks, but naturally, you don’t want to go to parks the day of your arrival, or departure.
-You can get a mid-range hotel nearby Universal for $80-200 per night and some offer a free shuttle service to the parks.
+Instead of booking the whole stay at a Premier Hotel, you can get a mid-range hotel nearby Universal for $80-200 per night and some even offer a free shuttle service to the parks.

-You could move hotels, but many people, understandably, don’t want to keep moving their things and deal with luggage, check-ins, and check-out times.
+You could also move hotels if you want to take advantage of your one night, but many people, understandably, don’t want to keep moving their things and deal with luggage, check-ins, and check-out times.

 The room at the cheapest universal hotel with Express Pass costs less than $500.
 See what I’m getting at?
-It’s 100$ worth it because it can save over a thousand dollars!
+It’s 100% worth it because it can save over a thousand dollars for a family!

 Cheapest Universal hotel with Express Pass

-The cheapest Universal hotel with Express Pass is Loews Royal Pacific.
-The hotel is just fine, but similar to other ones they’re all nothing special.
+The cheapest Universal hotel with Express Passes included is Loews Royal Pacific.
+The hotel is just fine, but similar to other ones at the park, it’s nothing special.

-We stayed there for a few days and rooms are clean, there’s a pool to use and the boats are running to/from the hotel to the City Walk, but one could say that the hotel is surely overpriced and I agree.
-It is worth the perks.
+We stayed there for a few days and the rooms are clean, there’s a pool to use and the boats are running to/from the hotel to the City Walk, but one could say that the hotel is surely overpriced and I agree, but it is worth the perks.

 How to Utilize Express Pass Best